 Voters who believe that their rights have been violated have local, statewide and national resources.

-The NYCLU’s partner the national Election Protection Hotline provides assistance to voters before and after the election, and on Election Day.
+- The NYCLU’s partners at the national Election Protection Hotline provide assistance to voters before and after the election, and on Election Day.
 Call 866-OUR-VOTE for help.

 Other Voting Rights and Election Day Resources